craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 - You can use this feature a number of times equal to 1 + your Charisma modifier.
 When you finish a long rest, you regain all expended uses.

 ##### Lay on Hands (15/15)
 - As an action, you can touch a creature and restore a number of hit points, up to the maximum amount remaining in your pool.
+You regain any spent points on a long rest.
 - Alternatively, you can expend 5 hit points from your pool of healing to cure the target of one disease or neutralize one poison affecting it.
 	- You can cure multiple diseases and neutralize multiple poisons with a single use of Lay on Hands, expending hit points separately for each one.
 - This feature has no effect on undead and constructs.